IohanSardinha/Empirical-Evaluation-of-Prediction-Models-of-People-Density/README.md

-# Empirical-Evaluation-of-Prediction-Models-of-People-Density
+# Empirical Evaluation of Prediction Models of People Density
-Empirical Evaluation of Prediction Models of People Flow - Master Thesis
+## Master Thesis